LibraryNinja/enum_chron_updater/README.md

 # Additional Notes
 - This script *only* makes changes to the Enumeration and Chronology fields, you *could* modify it to edit descriptions too, or you could run the "Rebuild Item Descriptions" job in Alma on the records after updating them if you also wanted to update those.
+- If you're not on an North American ExLibris server you'll also need to change the base URL at the top of the script to point to your region